Why Use WordPress?

 Who Uses WordPress?

 According to various surveys, research, and news articles, approximately 74 million websites are built using WordPress as of 2015, and that number continuously increases as time goes on.
-Some of the most popular websites in the public eye are built using WordPress, many of which are brands we are all familiar with, including: Mercedes Benz, Smithsonian Institute, Time, Vogue, New York Post, The New Yorker, and hundreds more.
+Some of the most popular websites in the public eye are built using WordPress, many of which are brands we are all familiar with, including: Mercedes Benz, Smithsonian Institute, Time, Vogue, New York Post, The New Yorker, and many more.

 Is WordPress The Perfect Solution For Everyone?
 Not necessarily.